rhysd/open-pdf.vim/README.md

 ### Commands
 - `:Pdf path/to/pdf-file` converts, caches and opens the pdf-file.

-- `:Unite pdf` displays a histories you have ever opened.
+- `:Unite pdf` displays histories you have ever opened.

 ### Dependency
 `pdftotext` command must be available to convert a pdf file and